is one of the most historical places in this part of Australia.

 the old Laura pub burned down in 2002.

-But it has been replaced and is still a popular place to stop.
+But it has been replaced and is still the town's only pub.

 the pub you may see an old Austin 7 - owned by Harold and Jenny